holochain/docs-pages/src/pages/concepts/10_countersigning.md

 To counter this problem, the counterparties can nominate them as an **enzyme**.
 The enzyme is typically an agent that all counterparties can trust, with no stake in the transaction, and they participate in the session only as a witness.
 It's their job to collect all the signatures and send them to the other counterparties.
 The data they sign includes the signatures of all the other counterparties.
 As the collector and final signer, they definitively determine whether the session was successful within the time period.

-Note that this gives an enzyme the same power as a malicious DHT authority, but at least peers can explicitly name who they trust.
-The initiator of a session can even nominate themselves or another counterparty.
+Note that this gives an enzyme the same power as a malicious DHT authority, but the advantage is that peers can explicitly name an enzyme they trust, and hopefully agree on the same on.
+The initiator of a session can even nominate themselves or another session counterparty.

 ## What about double spending?